uccser/verto/docs/source/processors/interactive.rst

     The set of filepaths can be accessed after conversion, see :ref:`accessing_verto_data`.

-The default HTML for button links is:
+The default HTML for an interactive is:

 .. literalinclude:: ../../../verto/html-templates/interactive.html
     :language: css+jinja